Red rainbowfish

-The red rainbowfish or salmon-red rainbowfish (Glossolepis incisus) is a species of rainbowfish from Lake Sentani in Irian Jaya, Indonesia.
+The red rainbowfish or salmon-red rainbowfish (Glossolepis incisa) is a species of rainbowfish from Lake Sentani in Irian Jaya, Indonesia.
 Belonging to the family Melanotaeniidae, in the subfamily Melanotaeniinae, the Australian rainbowfishes.
 It is threatened in its native range, but easily bred in captivity and common in the aquarium trade.

 Description

 The males are bright red and with age grow a high back.
 The females are olive brown in colour.
 Their colours change depending on their mood, but subordinate males do not display bright colours.
 They grow up to 15 cm in size, but typically attain a smaller size of around 12 cm.

 Breeding

 They are an egg scattering species and they scatter their eggs among clumps of vegetation.
 The eggs take about 7 days to hatch.

 Nutrition

 Glossolepis incisus is an omnivore and in captivity it will eat most common commercial aquarium foods readily.
 It may be slightly more carnivorous than most of the Australian rainbowfish.